Fast, effective, and coherent time series modeling using the sparsity-ranked lasso: Application -- Emergency Room Visits

-Table \ref{tab:tab03} shows how well each model predicted how many patients arrived in the ER in a 10-hour window.
-The SRLPAC methods performed similarly to one another with a slight advantage toward the SRLPACx model.
+Table\(~\)\ref{tab:tab04} shows model prediction performance for how many patients arrived in the ER in a 10-hour window.
+The SRLPAC methods performed similarly to one another with a slight advantage toward the SRLPACx model, with both methods outperforming TBATS and automated SARIMA.
 This optimal model was able to describe 85.4\% of the variation in the 10-hour rolling sum of ED arrivals.
-The SRLPACx model's MAE was the lowest; its prediction was on average only about 6.8 patients off of the true value.
-Finally, Figure \ref{fig:fig04} shows the accuracy of the SRLPACx model in predicting the 10-hour rolling counts.
+The SRLPACx model's RMSPE was the lowest; its prediction was on average only about 8.6 patients off of the true value.
+Figure\(~\)S1 shows the accuracy of the SRLPACx model in predicting the 10-hour rolling counts.
 Of note, the SRLPAC and SRLPACx models generated 1- through 10-step ahead predictions in under 5 minutes, while TBATS and SARIMA procedures took considerably longer (2 hours for the TBATS predictions and over 6 days for the SARIMA predictions).

 \hypertarget{discussion}{